velipso/midimap/README.md

 ```
 Usage:
-  midimap [-d] [-m "Input Device" <mapfile>]+
+  midimap [--help] [-d] [-f] [-a @alias value]+ [-m "Input Device" <mapfile>]+

   With no arguments specified, midimap will simply list the available sources
   for MIDI input.

+  -d   Debug mode (verbose logging)
+  -f   Force low CC for all CC values; this is useful for devices that don't use
+       high CC at all, and treats all CC messages as low resolution
+  -a @alias value
+       Create an alias; aliases can be used for giving meaningful names to
+       numbers, controllers, or RPN parameters
+  -m "Input Device" <mapfile>
-  For every `-m` argument, the program will listen for MIDI messages from the
+       Listen for messages from "Input Device", and apply the rules outlined
-  input device, and apply the rules outlined in the <mapfile> for every message
+       in the <mapfile> for every message received
-  received.
+  -h   Help
+  -v   Print version and exit

   The program will output the results to a single virtual MIDI device, named
   in the format of "midimap", "midimap 2", "midimap 3", etc, for each
   copy of the program running.

-  Use -d to specify debug mode (verbose logging).

 Input Devices:
   The program will always list out the available input devices.
 For example: